 For long-term replayability, though, Catan ranked the highest.
 This is a rare game in that it gets more fun the more experienced players get at playing it.
 Because much of Catan relies on strategy and not chance, players can improve their performance and evolve more complex game plans over time.
 In addition, the board is entirely different each game, which helps keep things diverse.
 Catan games tend to take anywhere between 45 minutes and 2 hours, so for this reason, it's usually not great for playing many times back to back.

 We evaluated each game's simplicity by considering how difficult it was to learn for first-timers and how difficult it was to teach and play.
 We also considered how long the games took to set up and break down since all of these factors contribute to how easy it is to play each game.
 Not surprisingly, games such as Qwirkle and Bananagrams ranked highly, thanks to their simple rules and setup.
-Bananagrams also comes in a small package and is very transportable, making it even more convenient for traveling or on-the-go game nights.
+Bananagrams also comes in a small package and is very transportable, so it's super convenient for traveling or on-the-go game nights.

 Since most players are already familiar with the rules, and the setup is quite simple, Monopoly is a convenient game to play.
 Telestrations is also incredibly straightforward, especially since there is no strategy or learning curve — it's all about fun.
 On the other hand,Camel Up has many pieces and parts that can take some time to get organized, and it takes a little while to learn the rules from scratch.
 However, it's relatively simple to play and teach new players once you figure it out.

-Striking a nice balance between complexity and convenience is Ticket to Ride.
+Ticket to Ride strikes a nice balance between complexity and convenience.
 While it takes some time to learn the strategy, the rules and gameplay are actually not too complicated.
 Catan is the most complicated game we tested.
 The game setup is relatively slow due to all of the various aspects and customizable board, and the nuances of different strategies can take a long time to get the hang of.
 It takes a while to understand the rules just from reading the instructions, and even experienced players can struggle to explain the rules to new players.

 — Ben Skach